mbernste/mbernste.github.io/_posts/2021-11-23-normed_vector_space.md

 Normed vector spaces are also metric spaces
 -------------------------------------------

-All normed vector spaces are also [metric spaces](https://en.wikipedia.org/wiki/Metric_(mathematics)) -- that is, the norm function induces a metric function on pairs of vectors that can be interpreted as a "distance" between them.
+All normed vector spaces are also [metric spaces](https://en.wikipedia.org/wiki/Metric_(mathematics)) -- that is, the norm function induces a metric function on pairs of vectors that can be interpreted as a "distance" between them (Theorem 3 in the Appendix).
 This metric is defined simply as:

 $$d(\boldsymbol{x}, \boldsymbol{y}) := \|\boldsymbol{x} - \boldsymbol{y}\|$$